 Have you ever felt lost on the course, not sure whether to lay up or put the ball to the back of green?
 Yardage books are vital for helping golfers understand the challenges a course presents, and how to play each hole.

 Giving golfers the knowledge they need to be successful is essential for creating an incredible player experience, plus it makes your golf course look professional.
-Having a high-quality yardage book for sale (or as a complimentary perk) makes an immediate impression that your golf course is serious about the sport.
+Having a high-quality yardage book for sale (or as a complementary perk) makes an immediate impression that your golf course is serious about the sport.

 - Start with a real plan